In the overview of transcription, what is the primary function of... | Study Prep in Pearson+

 Multiple Choice

-In the overview of transcription, what is the primary function of RNA polymerase?
+In the overview of transcription, what is the primary function of RNA polymerase in protein synthesis?

 A